vtq99/about/README.md

 ## Projects (TBD)

-📫 Please do not hesistate reaching out to me on [LinkedIn](https://www.linkedin.com/in/vtq/)
+📫 Please do not hesistate to contact me.
+[LinkedIn](https://www.linkedin.com/in/vtq/)